 At the level of subject, we are concerned about the techniques and types of task, such as solving simple first-degree equations and the techniques used to solve a simple equation.
 A potential identified in several papers is how the mastering of an instrumented technique may develop mathematical technology (and theory) in students.
 In the paper (Drijvers & Gravemeijer, 2005), they describe how the command Solve, when the variable must explicitly be stated, may develop the technology that an equation is solved with respect to a variable.
-Drijvers (2004) recounts how the command substitute, where a variable is substituted with an expression, can lead students to develop a discourse reflecting their view of an expression as an object, and can develop new explicit (mathematical) knowledge about substitution.
+Drijvers (2004) recounts how the command substitute, where a variable is substituted with an expression, can lead students to develop new explicit (mathematical) knowledge about substitution.
 The article (Artigue, 2002a), recounts how, when choosing appropriate plotting options, plotting a function, such as $f(x) = x(x+7) + \frac{9}{x}$ , requires or can develop technology for analysing the algebraic structure of the function.